giuthas/patkit/README.md

 ### What's included

+TODO 0.14: delete manifest and give a quick description here.

 See
 [MANIFEST.markdown](https://github.com/giuthas/satkit/blob/master/MANIFEST.markdown)
 for a description of the contents.

 ### Running the examples

+TODO 0.14: update this

 There are three small datasets included in the distribution.
 You can run tests on them with the test script `pd_test.py`.
 Currently the